BYLAW I – NAME & LOCATION

-Section 3.04 Good Standing.
-Members are considered in good standing when Membership Dues are current and they conduct themselves in a manner that reflects the best interests of the Club on and off the field.
+Section 3.05 Good Standing.
+Members are considered in ‘Good Standing’ when Membership Dues are current, any required ‘Club Hours’ are completed, and the member conducts themselves in a manner that reflects the best interests of the Club, as determined by the Executive Committee.

-At such Annual General Meeting, any electable Board of Director’s Members shall then be elected, but if such a meeting is not held or if the Board of Directors Members are not elected thereat, they may be elected in any Special Meeting of the voting Members held for that purpose.
-Special Meetings of the voting Members for any purpose or purposes may be called at any time by the Club President or requested by a majority vote of the Board of Directors.
-Non-Club members may attend a meeting of Members; however they are not permitted the floor unless requested upon by the Club Members or Board of Directors for a specific purpose.
+Section 3.07 Meetings of Members.
+The Annual General Meeting of Members shall be held by January 31st of each calendar year at a place designated by the Board of Directors.
+If no meeting is called by the Board of Directors, the meeting shall be held on the final Saturday in January at a location deemed appropriate by Executive Committee.
+At such meeting, any eligible Board of Director seats shall then be voted upon, but if such a meeting is not held or if the Directors are not elected thereat, they may be elected in any Special Meeting of the Members held for that purpose.
+Special Meetings for any purpose may be called at any time by the President or requested by a majority vote of the Board of Directors.
+Non-club members may attend a Meeting of Members; however, they are not permitted the floor unless requested by the members or Board of Directors for a specific purpose.

-Section 3.12 Readmission to Membership.
-The Board of Directors may in its discretion re-admit former Members.
-Any decision to re-admit a former Member shall require the approval of the majority of the Board of Directors.
-This vote is not required for new Club Members, only readmission.
+Section 3.11 Readmission to Membership.
+The Board of Directors may in its discretion re-admit former members.
+This vote is not required for new Members, only re-admission.

 BYLAW IV – BOARD OF DIRECTORS

 Section 4.02 General Powers.
-Subject to any limitations of these Bylaws or the Pennsylvania Non-profit Corporation Act, all organizational powers shall be exercised by, or under the authority of, and the business and affairs of the Club shall be controlled by the Board of Directors.
+Subject to any limitations of these bylaws or the Pennsylvania Non-profit Corporation Act, all organizational powers shall be exercised by, or under the authority of, and the business and affairs of the Club shall be controlled by the Board of Directors.
 Without prejudice to such general powers, but subject to the same limitations, it is hereby expressly declared that the Board of Directors shall have the following powers:

-- To borrow money and incur indebtedness for the purpose of the Club and to cause to be executed and delivered therefore, in the Club’s name, promissory notes, bonds, debentures, deeds of trust, mortgages, pledges, hypothecations or other evidence of debt, and securities thereof.
+- To borrow money and incur indebtedness for the purpose of the Club and to cause to be executed and delivered therefore, in the Club’s name, promissory notes, bonds, debentures, deeds of trust, mortgages, pledges, hypothecations or other evidence of debt, and securities thereof;

 - To create such trusts, foundations and subsidiaries, as the Board of Directors shall deem necessary and to appoint the trustees, directors, or other governing officials of such legal entities.